How well do you know your ideal customer?

 Your buyer personas will likely change as you learn new information about your customers, and you may even discover entirely new buyer personas as your audience grows.

 With up-to-date buyer personas, decisions about who to target and how to communicate with them become easier for your team.
-When you use personas you can expect increased engagement on your social media channels to a greater return on investment (ROI) for your online ads.
+When you use personas you can expect increased engagement on your social media channels and a greater return on investment (ROI) for your online ads.

 Taking the time to define your buyer personas can help your business succeed by understanding the customers most likely to buy from you.